Data types describe the different types or kinds of data that we're gonna be working with and storing in variables.

 Two other common data types that we’ll talk about later are objects and arrays.
-Objects and arrays are collections, a way to group together multiple points of data into a single bundle that we can pass around using access.
+An object or array are collections, a way to group together multiple points of data into a single bundle that we can pass around using access.

 These are only some of the data types that you will be using.
 We'll review exactly how to write the syntax for each one in the future, as well as why you might want to use one over another.
 For now, just remember that the computer thinks about data and information differently.
 Its got different buckets for the different types.
 We need to learn those types and when to use the right ones in the right scenarios.

 Some of the most simple and common types that we're gonna encounter are first, strings and then numbers, and then booleans.

 A string is a collection of alphanumeric characters.
 I start a string by typing double quotes, single quotes, or the backtick character.
 Double quote and single quote behave identically, and the backtick character comes with some extra functionality.